electricherd/audiobookfinder/README.md

 ToDo:
 * refactor this very long lookup in net/mod.rs
 * after mDNS lookup is back, fix to which it shall connect
+* redo tui messages, ctrl messages (maybe into extra mod)
 * understand trussh communication, creating key
 * recheck namespaces and Result<thrussh_keys> ... mixed up, unfortunately
 * use state machine like [state_machine_future](https://github.com/fitzgen/state_machine_future) for client and server, the example looks promising
-* redo tui messages, ctrl messages (maybe into extra mod)
 * nicer timer (thread pool is good but still with sleep)
 * make cross compiling as easy as possible
 * get rid of Avahi

 Issues:
+* logging from other modules too detailed/too much
+* how to decide if an mDNS device is duplicated (more than 1 ipAdress representation, which is correct?, and do they come not within the same record)
 * no net is a problem
 * bad mDNS search interface to external crate needs a further timeout, even kill a newly created search thread.
 * found ip adresses not shown in tui